fwahlers/BayesianSwissKnife/README.md

 # Bachelor Thesis Codebase

 This repository contains the code for the empirical and statistical analysis of hierarchical Bayesian models for cross-country financial prediction, specifically for my Bachelor's thesis:
-"Bayesian Multitask Learning for Global Asset Modeling: MCMC Estimation" The code is organized in the `src/` directory and is structured for modularity, reproducibility, and ease of experimentation.
+"Bayesian Multitask Learning for Global Asset Modeling: MCMC Estimation".
+The code is organized in the `src/` directory and is structured for modularity, reproducibility, and ease of experimentation.
 Dataset is needed on disk.

 ---